KptnKMan/rak8s/README.md

 * Ability to SSH into all Raspberry Pis and escalate privileges with sudo
     * The pi user is fine just change its password
-    * Enable ssh on your headless Raspberry Pis using [step-3 instructions here](https://www.raspberrypi.org/documentation/remote-access/ssh/)
-        * Basically just create an empty file named *ssh* on the root of your Pis */boot* partition.
-This should be all that is required.

 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) 2.2 or higher